aantron/ocaml.org/data/planet/ocsigen/ocsigen-start-and-ocsigen-toolkit-reach-10.md

 <p>Ocsigen Start provides the basic features for user management
 (registration, activation links, password recovery, etc.), and some useful libraries.
-Remove the parts you don&rsquo;t need for your own app.</p>
+Remove the parts you don’t need for your own app.</p>

 <p>Ocsigen Start also contains many examples of code: remote procedure
 calls, push notifications from the server, reactive pages, database